 — Aristotle —

-Each time you practice one of these tips, it’s easier to do it the next time, and it eventually becomes natural.
+Each time you practice one of these thinking skills, it’s easier to do it the next time, and it eventually becomes natural.
 You’ll increasingly see how thinking and thoughtfulness can help keep you out of trouble, increase your influence, maximize your success, and make more people like you.
 I kid you not, because thinking affects absolutely everything.

 “The happiness of your life depends on the quality of your thoughts.”